alexiaenache/array-sorting-algorithms/README.md

-# Sorting Algorithms for Beginners
+# Sorting Algorithms for Integer arrays
 we implement 3 sorting algorithms